Rufa Mae Quinto: Personal life

 Quinto is the daughter of Alexander Quinto and Fe Ann "Carol" Ocampo, who separated when she was only one year old.
-She is the second cousin of Jean Garcia, who also came from That's Entertainment, and the second-degree aunt of Jennica Garcia.
+She is the second paternal cousin of singer and actress Angeline Quinto who was also in a relationship with her singer ex-boyfriend Erik Santos.
+She is also the second cousin of Jean Garcia, who also came from That's Entertainment, and the second-degree aunt of Jennica Garcia.